glynawe/Vanilla/kete.md

 # Types

+    TypeDeclaration = NewType | TypeEquivalance | AbstractType.

+    NewType          = "type" NAME "=" TypeDefinition ";".
-    TypeDefinition = "type" NAME "=" StructuredType ";" | OpaqueType.
+    TypeEquivalance  = "type" NAME "=" GlobalName ";".
-    OpaqueType     = "type" NAME ";".
+    AbstractType     = "type" NAME ";".

-    StructuredType = "record" ["(" GlobalName ")"] [ "{" {VariableList ";"} "}" ]
+    TypeDefinition = "record" ["(" GlobalName ")"] [ "{" {VariableList ";"} "}" ]
                    | "struct" "{" {VariableList ";"} "}
                    | "fn" FnType
+                   | "[" Constant "]" Type
+                   | "[" "]" Type
-                   | Type.
+                   | "ref" Type.

     Type = GlobalName
          | "[" Constant "]" Type
          | "[" "]" Type
          | "ref" Type.

+An *abstract type* is a type whose definition is not yet given.
+An abstract type can be used in an interface to denote an abstract type, or in a module to allow a record type to contain pointers to itself.
+An abstract type must be defined before it can be used in a module, either by a full type definition or a functor type constraint.

 Arrays begin at element 0.
 An array with no specified dimension is an *open array* which may have any length.
 An open array's length can be found using the standard function `len`.
 An open array type may only be used as the type of an parameter or as the target of a pointer type.

 Record, `fn` and `ref` types are *reference types*.
 A reference points to data of its type or `null`. `fn` names references to functions. `ref` names pointer types.
 Pointers only reference dynamically allocated data.

-An *opaque type* is a type whose definition is not yet given.
-An opaque type can be used in an interface to denote an abstract type, or in a module to allow a record type to contain pointers to itself.
-An opaque type must be defined before it can be used in a module, either by a full type definition or a functor type constraint.

 A pointer to an undeclared type can be declared provided that that type is declared later in the same module.
+[This is the rule used by Pascal and Oberon 07.]

 **Example:**

     type Tree = ref Node;
     type Node = record { left, right: Tree; };

+### Type equivalence

+Abstract types and record types are *name equivalent*, all other types are *structurally equivalent*.

+Name equivalence:

+- If there is a type declaration `type T1 = T2`, where `T1` and `T2` are names, then `T1` and `T2` are *equivalent type names* that name the same type.
+A type name is equivalent to itself.

+- Record and abstract types are the same type if they have equivalent type names.

+Structural equivalence:

+- If there is a type declaration `type T = t`, where *t* is a type definition that is not a type name or record type, then the type name `T` is the same type as *t*.

+- The basic types `int`, `bool`, `byte` and `real` are the same type as themselves.

+- Arrays are the same type if they have the same size and their element types are the same.

+- Structures the same type if their fields can be paired and each pair has the same name and type.

+- Pointer types are equivalent if their targets are the same type.

+- Function types are the same if they have the same return type, their parameters can be paired, and each pair has the same type and are both value parameters or both reference parameters.

 ## Records